How to Interview Potential Wedding Vendors Remotely

 Choosing your wedding vendors is such an important part of the wedding planning process.
 After all, this is the team that will be working with you on one of the biggest days of your life.
 So it’s important to take your time and get to know potential vendors and their businesses so that you can make the right decisions.
 Ideally, interviewing wedding vendors face-to-face is a great way to see if you connect.
 But that may not be an option if you’re social distancing or planning a destination wedding.
 Enter technology, the modern bride or groom’s best friend!
 Virtual consultations via Skype, Zoom, and even FaceTime are fabulous ways to e-meet your potential vendors, and you can do it from your living room!
 And don’t discount a good phone call either!

+But how do you make sure these calls go well?
 Here are my top tips for interviewing wedding vendors remotely.

 Have a backup plan.
-Sometimes, despite everyone’s best efforts, the platform you had planned to use doesn’t work on the day, or there’s an issue with Wifi connection or bandwidth.
+Sometimes, despite everyone’s best efforts, the platform you had planned to use doesn’t work on the day, or there’s an issue with wifi connection or bandwidth.
 Be sure to have the vendor’s email and phone number available so that you can still connect.